calikincaid/CodeSecAssist/README.md

 ### Step 1:
 First, you will need to install all required python dependencies `pip install -r requirements.txt`
-- If you are using a python virtual environment activate it before you install the required dependences
+- If you are using a python virtual environment, activate it before you install the required dependences

+### Step 2:
+#### GUI Version
+1. Run `python app.py` to open the GUI version of the app
+2. Either:
+    - Copy and paste source code into entry box labeled "Upload Source Code", then click "Submit" button
+    - Click "Browse" button, and select file through GUI file explorer popout
+3. Select "LLM Model" from drop down options in settings
+4. Configure other desired settings from settings panel
+5. Click "Start Analysis" button to generate response

+#### CLI Version
+Run `python main.py [-l LLM] filename`
+- `-l LLM` option is not required. defaults to Gemini